 In this state, an “order of protection” is a restraining order that is issued by a civil court.
 It is a court order that requires someone to stay away from and entirely avoid any contact with one or more particular persons.
 The courts in Missouri issue two types of orders of protection.

-Ex parte orders of protection may be granted on request, without a hearing and without an alleged abuser’s knowledge or presence in court.
+Ex parte orders of protection may be granted on request, without a hearing and without the alleged abuser’s knowledge or presence in court.
 An ex parte order stays in effect until a hearing for a full protection order, which is usually scheduled within fourteen days of the ex parte order’s issuance.

 If an ex parte order is requested but not granted, the judge may issue a “Notice of Hearing” for a full order of protection.
 To obtain a full protection order, the person requesting protection will need to prove his or her charges of domestic violence at a protection order hearing.